Please provide your zip code to see plans in your area.

 Every state’s Medicaid program covers community-based long-term care.
 These programs are known as Home and Community-Based Services (HCBS) waivers because recipients don’t have to enter a nursing home.
 HCBS enrollees must be able to live safely at home or in an assisted living facility.

 Although this income is deposited into the Miller Trust beforehand, nursing home enrollees still have to pay nearly all of it toward their care.
-However, Kentucky allows HCBS recipients to keep a personal needs allowance (of $770 a month as of 2018) to pay for certain health and living expenses.
+However, Kentucky allows HCBS recipients to keep a personal needs allowance to pay for certain health and living expenses.

 Spousal impoverishment protections in Kentucky